MaxWenzel/frameworks/README.md

 - [Django](https://www.djangoproject.com/):  a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - [Flask](https://flask.palletsprojects.com/): a Python web framework built with a small core and easy-to-extend philosophy.

+### Package Manager

+- [Poetry](https://github.com/python-poetry/poetry): helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.
+- [pip](https://pip.pypa.io/en/stable/): the package installer for Python.
+You can use pip to install packages from the Python Package Index and other indexes.

 ## Java & Kotlin

 ### JDK